Victoria to host film festival next weekend

-The Viva Texas Film Festival kicks off Sept.
-16 and runs through the 18th.
-The inaugural event recognizes the work of Hispanic filmmakers, some of which are Crossroads locals.
+The Viva Texas Film Festival will run from Sept.
+16-18.
+The inaugural event recognizes the work of Hispanic filmmakers, some of whom are Crossroads locals.

+Karissa Winters and Claire Santellana co-founded the festival.
+The event needed a platform and a cause, Winters said, and what that would be soon become clear for the organizers.

+"Victoria has a lot of Hispanic filmmakers," Winter said.
+"We not only want the audience to see their movies, but get to know them, as well."

 (0) comments